Cruise Port Advisor

 Pier locations and what's available at each terminal.

 The cruise port is located a few minutes from downtown Kingstown.
-Two cruise ships can dock at the same time.
-If there are more than two ships in port, the ship not docked will tender passengers.
-There is a cruise ship terminal that has a gift shop, restaurants and an information center.
-It is arranged around a terra-cotta-tiled courtyard with a mural that depicts the St. Vincent’s annual Carnival celebration.
-Terra cotta colored building with peaked roof and wide open entrance.
-Kingstown Cruise Terminal
+Two cruise ships can dock simultaneously — if more than two ships are in port, the third will anchor offshore and tender passengers.
+The cruise terminal is arranged around a terra-cotta-tiled courtyard with a mural depicting St. Vincent's annual Carnival (Vincy Mas).
+A gift shop, restaurants, and an information center are all within the terminal complex.

 Getting Around Kingstown, St. Vincent & the Grenadines